There are various options when buying property:

 - contacting the Victorian Building Authority (VBA).
 Owner builders must get a Certificate of Consent from the VBA before carrying out works over $16,000.

 If a property includes work carried out by an owner builder less than six years ago, the owner builder must provide a defects inspection report.
-For more information, view our Owner builders page.
+For more information, view Owner builders.

 A copy of the owner's certificate of insurance and the defects report must be attached to the Section 32 statement.